 We warmly welcome you to visit our fabulous school where we can offer a friendly and comprehensive personal tour of our facilities, a chance to meet some of our staff, and to see our engaging programs in action.
 Simply contact the school to arrange a mutually suitable time – we'd love to see you.

-Enrolments can be made at any time of the year with restrictions only applying to the Pre-Foundation Program.
+Enrolments can be made at any time of the year with restrictions only applying to the Foundation-support (class).

 An Enrolment Form can be requested from the school office or downloaded by clicking here.

 You can click here for information about how to help prepare your child for their first day of school.